-Figure 1: Overview of the 440 HUC 12s Cover the Study Area4 Figure 2: Active Gages and Record Length for the Study Area10 Figure 3: Peak Magnitude Trends in the Study Region as per Archfield et al. 201611 Figure 4: Coastal PDCs showing USGS and NOAA gages14 Figure 5: Example dependence between different pairs of flooding drivers based on Kendall's τ and two-way sampling using annual maxima.
+Figure 1: Overview of the 440 HUC 12s Cover the Study Area 3 Figure 2: Active Gages and Record Length for the Study Area 9 Figure 3: Peak Magnitude Trends in the Study Region as per Archfield et al. 2016 .
+10 Figure 4: Coastal PDCs showing USGS and NOAA gages. .
+13 Figure 5: Example dependence between different pairs of flooding drivers based on Kendall's and two-way sampling using annual maxima.
 Sites are grouped into East, Gulf, and West coast locations (see colors on the left and legend).
-The blue color bar denotes dependence strength, blank squares indicate that data for the particular pair didn't exist or that the number of overlapping years was less than 20 and squares with indicate that correlation 330 is not significant; from Nasr et al. 2021 Figure 6: Example figure showing both joint and marginal AEPs.
-Top left panel: Probability isolines for different return periods from applying a two-way sampling approach (sample conditioned on discharge is shown in blue and sample conditioned on surge is shown in red); green triangles indicate the "most likely design points".
+The blue color bar denotes dependence strength, blank squares indicate that data for the particular pair didn't exist or that the number of overlapping years was less than 20 and squares with indicate that correlation 330 is not significant; from Nasr et al. 2021. è Figure 6: Example figure showing both joint and marginal AEPs.
+Top left panel: Probability isolines for different return periods from applying a two-way sampling approach (sample conditioned on discharge is shown in blue and sample conditioned on surge is shown in regreen triangles indicate the "most likely design points".
 Left panel: Marginal distributions for surge for the sample conditioned on surge (red) and the sample conditioned on discharge (blue).
-Bottom panel: same as left panel but for discharge.
-Figure 7: Example of future shoreline erosion areas created as an advisory product by FEMA to inform the resilient recover of Puerto Rico after Hurricane Maria Figure 8: Dynamic marsh evolution processes.
-After Kirwan et al. 2016 Figure 9: Dynamic marsh evolution processes24 Figure 10: Processes that must be accounted for to dynamically evaluate coastal landscape changes25 Figure 11: Barrier island dynamics modeling25 Figure 12: Using NHD, ~20,000 miles of stream were identified in the study area with ~5,600 miles draining more than 1 sq. mi and a stream order of 3 or higher

-Figure 13: Approximately ~670 (~5%) miles in the study area have modern and potentially reusable fluvial flood hazard analyses Figure 14: Parameterization of antecedent and boundary conditions for each individual simulation Figure 15: Workflow of synthetic storm boundary and initial conditions development, numerical simulations, and statistical analyses for tropical storms 35 Figure 16: Workflow of non-tropical storm boundary and initial conditions development, numerical simulations, and statistical analyses 36 Figure 17: Diagram of elements of recurrence analysis component of the study methodology.
-36 Figure 18: Workflow of the synthetic rainfall generation methodology, including a preprocess step that creates input parameters for the IPET parametric rainfall model and a postprocess step that improves the predictive ability of the IPET model for use in the study area 37
+Bottom panel: same as left panel but for discharge or Figure 11.
+Example of future shoreline erosion areas created as an advisory product by FEMA inform the resilient recover of Puerto Rico after Hurricane Maria Figure 7: Dynamic marsh evolution processes.
+After Kirwan et al. 2016 .
+22 Figure 8: Dynamic marsh evolution processes .
+22 Figure 9: Processes that must be accounted for to dynamically evaluate coastal landscape changes .
+23 Figure 10: Barrier island dynamics modeling. .
+23 Figure 12: Using NHD, ~20,000 miles of stream were identified in the study area with ~5,600 miles draining more than 1 sq. mi and a stream order of 3 or higher .
+27 Figure 13: Approximately ~670 (~5%) miles in the study area have modern and potentially reusable fluvial flood hazard analyses. .
+28 simulationsimulation 34 Figure 15: Workflow of synthetic storm boundary and initial conditions development, numerical simulations, and statistical analyses for tropical storms.
+Figure 16: Workflow of non-tropical storm boundary and initial conditions development, numerical simulations, and statistical analyses 35 Figure 17: Diagram of elements of recurrence analysis component of the study methodology 35 Figure 18: Workflow of the synthetic rainfall generation methodology, including a preprocess step that creates input parameters for the IPET parametric rainfall model and a postprocess step that improves the predictive ability of the IPET model for use in the study area

-1. DOCUMENT PURPOSE
+DOCUMENT PURPOSE